TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 <summary>Example</summary>

-Here is example of what happens when a style with multiple {prompt}/{section} gets used inside a vanilla Style Dropdown.<br/>
+Here is example of what happens when a Style with multiple {prompt}/{section} gets used inside a vanilla Style Dropdown.<br/>
 **Keep in mind that this does not apply to the extension itself!**

 Main Prompt: <ins> **An awesome prompt with quality tags and stuff.** </ins>